 If you’re planning to travel to Africa, here is a list of everything you’ll need before you go for your African safari.

 But if you’re just packing for a hostel stay, this packing list for a hostel, has everything you need to pack and what you should leave home before you go.
-And if you’re traveling for 2 weeks, here is a great post on how to pack for 2 weeks in just a carry-on.
-But if you’re just going away for a weekend trip, here is the packing list for a weekend getaway to help you pack only the essentials.
+And if you’re traveling for 2 weeks, here is another post on how to pack for 2 weeks in just a carry-on.
+But if you’re just going away for a weekend trip, here is the best packing list for a weekend getaway to help you pack only the essentials.

 4. Use packing cubes.

 This is by far one of the best smart packing tips and also the most efficient way to pack light for a trip.
 Using packing cubes will not only keep your backpack organized but will also help you dictate how and what to pack.
 If you get yourself these packing cubes; they come in 4 pieces, that means everything you pack should be able to fit in the 4 packing cubes.
 The best packing techniques here would be to allocate each category of items to a specific packing cube.
 For example, one for t-shirts/tops, one for bottoms and underwear and others like that.
 Don’t forget to shop those amazing packing cubes from here.
+Alternatively, you can buy this set of 8 packing cubes.

 5. Take advantage of the travel scales